willshiao/transcript-parser/README.md

 - `transcript`
     + The transcript, as a `string`.
 - `callback(err, data)`
-    + A callback to be exectuted on function completion.
+    + A callback to be exectuted on function completion or error.

 ### .resolveAliasesSync()